 Perth’s network of more than 282 bus routes gives you access to almost every corner of the Perth metro area.
 Services into and out of the city centre generally leave every 15 minutes but often run more frequently at busier times of the day.
 If you’re travelling on the weekend, make sure to check your timetable carefully as these times do change outside of business hours.
 You can keep up to date with bus times by checking the Transperth app and website.

-You can expect to pay around $1.12 for short journeys and up to $4.48 for an all-day ticket.
-There are also a number of free public transport routes in Perth.
-The 10 free bus routes are called CAT buses.
+There are a number of free public transport routes in Perth.
+The free bus routes are called CAT buses.
 CAT bus routes run in loops around the Perth, East Perth, West Perth, Leederville, and Fremantle areas.
-In early 2022, this service will include a new Purple CAT bus that will trace from Elizabeth Quay Bus Station to Perth Children’s Hospital, Sir Charles Gairdner Hospital and The University of Western Australia.

 There are six main train lines that connect the different areas of the Perth metro region.
 Named after their final destinations, these lines consist of the Mandurah, Fremantle, Midland, Armadale, Thornlie, and Joondalup lines.
 All stopping at Perth Station in the city centre, you can easily access all these train lines from one place.

 Like the bus system, Perth’s train lines run regularly during business hours and less frequently outside of business hours.
 You will find that trains run every few minutes in particularly busy periods and extend to around one every 15 minutes in quieter periods.
 Again, you can check the train timetables and live times on the Transperth website and app.

 Plus, Perth’s city rail network has been rated the best in Australia and Perth rail passengers are the most satisfied in the country (a ranking Transperth has held for seven years!).